 A medical power-of-attorney can also express your wishes on how to extend life … or not.
 It gives doctors and hospitals the ability to discuss your private health situation with a named person, so they can help make decisions if you are not able to do so.

 A power-of-attorney for finances allows a person to act on your behalf with financial decisions when you are unable to do so.
-They are separate documents which you should put in place well before retirement.
+They are separate documents that you should put in place well before retirement.

 The sandwich generation, your family, deserves better.
 However, research shows failing to plan has significant consequences.